alecpalo/costco/README.md

 ## Design

 This container registry is backed by an S3 like storage system, Minio for example, and uses a Postgres database to store metadata.

+## Server

+To see the endpoints the server must implement in order to be used see [this](https://distribution.github.io/distribution/spec/api/) link.